jakebentley2001/Metropolis-Hastings-Monte-Carlo/README.md

 # Metropolis-Hastings-Monte-Carlo
-Here I use the Hamiltonian Monte Carlo Method to
+Here I use the Metropolis-Hastings Sampler to generate random variables that follow several different distribution using other known distributions distribution